 The contractor or lessor may furnish forms.
-These forms are used by the University upon review and approval of the Office of Business and Finance and/or the Attorney General's Office.
+These forms are used by the University upon review and approval of the Office of Finance and Administration and/or the Attorney General's Office.

 Purchasing Services secures a unique contract number assigned by the Controller's Office.
 This number is used for filing and payment reference.

 Purchasing Services distributes copies of the contract or lease as follows:

 - Two unsigned copies or two signed originals are sent to the contractor or lessor who signs and returns one original to Purchasing Services.

 - The signed original is filed with the Contracts Desk in the Business Services-General Accounting Office.

 - A copy of the completed contract is kept by Purchasing Services.